In this article we’ll cover all things swap-related:

 Swap can either be long or short depending on whether you open a Buy or a Sell position.
 As you know, Buy positions are also called long positions, that is why swap for Buy positions is called Swap long.
 Same goes Swap for Sell or short positions, which is called Swap short.
 Swap can either be negative or positive - check our Contract specifications for information on your trading instrument.

 So, how do you calculate swap for the position you are about to open?
 Read on to learn how.

 Swap calculation formula:

 Lots x Contract Size x Point Size x Swap Short or Swap Long x Number of Days

-Let’s say you’ve got a Mini account and opened a Buy position for 1 lot of EURUSDm on Tuesday at 15:00 server time, and closed it on Thursday at 23:00.
+Let’s say you’ve got a Standard account and opened a Buy position for 1 lot of EURUSDm on Tuesday at 15:00 server time, and closed it on Thursday at 23:00.